leegrey/pocketmod_converter/README.md

 # PocketMod Converter

 Python script to convert a PDF into a PocketMod formated PDF.
-This is a modification of: https://github.com/mullinscr/pocketmod-creator
+This is a modification of: https://github.com/josephhuang08/pocketmod_converter
+Which was a modification of: https://github.com/mullinscr/pocketmod-creator
-Changes will be lised below in the modification section.
+Changes will be listed below in the modification section.

+NOTE: This version alters the layout of the output pages, to put the fold on the top of the booklet pages rather than on the bottom.
+I think this provides a better handling experience.

 ![usage example](media/explainer.png)